adaltas/dsti-mlops-2022-spring/04.continuous-testing/lab.md

 - email:
   - contains `@` and `.`

-Run tests by running `pytest` in the terminal.
+Run tests by running `pytest` in the terminal from the directory you defined as PWD before.

+Help yourself with the (pytest documentation)[https://docs.pytest.org/en/7.0.x/getting-started.html].

 ## Adding Redis database